Rafaeltheraven/mpa/README.md

 `prev` - Go to the previous album in the queue, `-c` does nothing.

 `playlist` - Shows all the albums in the queue.
+This uses the albumartist tag, so please be sure that your music is properly tagged.

 `current` - Show the currently playing album.